Marketing lessons from Sears on the Brand Insight Blog

 Marketing lessons from the not-so-surprising failure of Sears

-When the Sears store in my hometown closed its doors. a 60 year presence in the market I was not exactly distraught.
+When the Sears store in my hometown closed its doors after a 60-year presence in the market, I was not exactly distraught.

 I bought a few tools there, once upon a time.
 And an appliance or two, but I certainly wouldn’t say I had any fond memories of the place, much less brand allegiance.